modular/max-llm-book/book/src/step_09.md

 As you saw when building the model body in step 7 (`MaxGPT2Model`), the model must receive input as token IDs (not raw text).
 The token IDs are integers that represent pieces of text according to a tokenizer vocabulary.
 GPT-2 uses a Byte Pair Encoding (BPE) tokenizer, which breaks text into subword units.
 For example, "Hello world" becomes `[15496, 995]` - two tokens representing the words.

-You'll use the HuggingFace tokenizer to handle the text-to-token conversion, then wrap it with functions that work with MAX tensors.
+You'll use the Hugging Face tokenizer to handle the text-to-token conversion, then wrap it with functions that work with MAX tensors.
 This separation keeps tokenization (a preprocessing step) separate from model inference (tensor operations).

 ## Understanding tokenization